Types and Classifications of Chemotherapy

 systems.
 Carmustine, lumustine, and streptozocin are examples of nitrosoureas.

-with DNA and RNA growth.
+with DNA and RNA production.
 Antimetabolites are used to treat chronic leukemias

 as well as tumors of the breast, ovary, and the gastrointestinal tract.
 Most